-Normal costs: ESPN+ costs $5/month or $50/year.
-You can bundle a subscription with Hulu and Disney+ for $13/month, here.
+Normal costs: ESPN+ costs $6/month or $60/year.
+You can bundle a subscription with Hulu and Disney+ for $14/month, here.

-The free trial: Spotify offers a 60-day free trial of Spotify Premium, its ad-free service.
+The free trial: Spotify offers a 2-month (60-day) free trial of Spotify Premium, its ad-free service.
+However, if you sign up for PayPal, you can get a 3-month (90-day) free trial.
 If you’ve been a Spotify Premium subscriber in the past, you are ineligible for the free trial.

 The free trial: Apple Music offers a 3-month (90-day) free trial to first time subscribers, but you can actually get an extra month free if you buy through Best Buy.